macedojleo/FreeBSD_SFTP_users/README.md

 ``` $ audit-permissions <Optional phonenumber>```

 * Recursively checks permissions on all user folders and displays any inconsistencies when run.
-Ideally, folder should have 755 and files should have 644 permissions.

 ### Setting up the environment